-This "Feather the Nest" shower, planned for bride-to-be Whitney, pays homage to the original bridal shower concept.
 All of the guests "joined the flock" at the party by wearing a feather in their hair.
 Pink, sugar-spun birds’ nests were perched at each table setting and flowers found on the side of the road (including peonies, astilbe and wild roses) brought the theme to life.

 - Event design and paper goods: Gus & Ruby Letterpress